According to the March of Dimes, 6.9 million women of childbearing age are living with no or limited access to care.

 AIM CCI’s Approach

-One of AIM CCI’s primary goals is continually addressing social determinants of health (SDOH) and advancing equity through our non-hospital focused safety bundles.
-We strive for a health care system that is truly equitable, where racial identity holds no influence on maternal health outcomes.
+One of AIM CCI’s primary goals is continually addressing social and environmental factors that impact maternal health outcomes through our non-hospital focused safety bundles.
+We strive for a health care system where differences based on geography, traditions, historical contributions, or regional legacy identity hold no influence on maternal health outcomes.

 Follow along with the progress of our pilot sites here and read the latest updates from our team here.